-Nolo.com publishes a how-to patent, copyright, and trademark guides available online at https://store.nolo.com/products/intellectual-property.
-Nolo began publishing a self-service legal guide in 1971.
+Nolo.com publishes several guides on how-to patent, copyright, and trademark.
+Below is a recommended book, Patent it Yourself: https://store.nolo.com/products/patent-it-yourself-pat.html

 Over the past four decades, technology advancements paved the way for Nolo's do-it-yourself software such as "Getting Permission, Patent It Yourself, and Trademark.
 While MTIP doesn't endorse any product or product line, it's useful for inventors to be aware that such software exists from companies like Nolo, and many more.